 The notable accommodations in Mount Elgon National Park include Mount Elgon Hotel, Country Home, Mbale Resort Hotel and Sunrise Inn-these are mainly found around Mbale town.
 At the Sipi falls area, there are camping wooden bandas while at Suam and Kapkwata there are guesthouses and at the Forest Exploration Center there are dormitory style rooms especially at Kapkwai.

 In conclusion, Mount Elgon National Park is one of the best national parks in Uganda with remarkable tourist attractions that are worth exploring by visitors on safari to eastern Uganda.
-If you are planning for your vacation to Kidepo Valley National Park, or Murchison Falls National Park, never miss to include Mount Elgon National Park in your bucket list.
+If you are planning for your vacation to Kidepo Valley National Park or Murchison Falls National Park, never miss to include Mount Elgon National Park in your bucket list.

 book-now